 - Any lost time as a result of a work-related injury or accident that also qualifies as a medical leave of absence will be charged against an eligible employee's Family and Medical Leave.

-Inquiries regarding this policy can be directed to the Director of Risk Management.
+Inquiries regarding this policy can be directed to the Risk and Claims Specialist in the Office of Risk Management.